AngelAlvarado/data/README.md

 * *What if while in a transaction the process is exited/terminated*

-* *I was thinking on using dictionaries but decided to use dataframes very heavily: http://pandas.pydata.org/pandas-docs/stable/generated/pandas.read_csv.html , https://github.com/pandas-dev/pandas/issues/12008*
+* *I was thinking on using dictionaries but decided to use dataframes very heavily*

 * *Maybe I need to clean id1 and id2 -> clean it from commas?*